 In the U. K. this is an invasive species which lives entirely on earthworms.
 Its predation on earthworms leads to soil degradation, and it has few predators in the U. K. It was first recorded here in 1963 in Belfast, and it is believed to have arrived and spread in pot plants.

-Dendrocoelom lacteum (left) is one of the commonest freshwater triclads in the UK.
+Dendrocoelom lacteum (above) is one of the commonest freshwater triclads in the UK.
 It is white and its gut is clearly visible through the body wall.
 It has 2 eyes and can reach 2.5 cm long and 0.5 cm wide.
 Its cocoons are spherical and contain 5 - 42 young.
 It can breed throughout the year, and is found in streams and still water.

-Polycelis nigra, right is a triclad around 8 - 15 mm long, black and has at least 10 eyes arranged around the margin of the head end.
+Polycelis nigra, above, is a triclad around 8 - 15 mm long, black and has at least 10 eyes arranged around the margin of the head end.
 Although the eyes are black and difficult to see.
 It is commonly found on stream bottoms, lake shores and ponds.

 Polystomum sp. (above) is a parasite of tadpoles and frogs.
 Note the suckers at either end of its body.